 Use lots of keywords on your website that will help search engines like Google locate your page when someone searches for, say, “Tampa life insurance.”
 Long-tail keywords area also helpful.
 These are phrases that are included in your website that people may search for, like “Do seniors need estate planning?”

-Social media isn’t just for millennials – with the right techniques, it can be an invaluable lead generation tool for insurance agents.
+Social media isn’t just for millennials – with the right techniques, it can be an invaluable lead generation tool for advisors.